symfony/symfony-docs/quick_tour/en/04-The-Bundles.markdown

 You are my hero!
 Who would have thought that you will still be there after the first three parts?
 Your efforts will be well rewarded soon.
-This part starts to scratch the surface of one of the greatest and more powerful feature of Symfony, its bundle system.
+This part starts to scratch the surface of one of the greatest and more powerful features of Symfony, its bundle system.

 The Bundle System
 -----------------

 A bundle is kind of like a plugin in other software.
 But why is it called bundle and not plugin then?
-Because, everything is a bundle in Symfony, from the core framework features to the code you write for your application.
+Because everything is a bundle in Symfony, from the core framework features to the code you write for your application.
 Bundles are first-class citizens in Symfony.
 It gives you the flexibility to use pre-built features packaged in third-party bundles or to distribute your